LayeredStudio/quick-login/readme.md

 Quick Social Login
 =========

-**Quick Social Login** lets you add extra login methods on your WordPress site!
+**Quick Social Login** adds integration for OAuth 2.0 service providers on your WordPress site!

-Faster login or register will increase percent of logged in users on your site, especially helpful on e-commerce sites where the checkout should be as simple as possible.
+Faster login or register will increase the percent of logged in users on your site, especially helpful on e-commerce sites where the checkout should be as simple as possible.

 The plugin is easy to set up, each provider has detailed instructions on how to enable it.

-Includes support for WooCommerce sections too!
+Includes support for WooCommerce pages too!

 > This repo is used only for development, downloading & installing from here won't work as expected.
 Install from [WordPress.org plugin page](https://wordpress.org/plugins/quick-login/)